NohadY/pdsnd_github/README.md

 Bike Share analysis

 ### Description
-This is project for using python in data sciencse.
+This is project for using python in data sciencse.BikeShare.py statstics and analysis to get the most city(

+)